amarabandu/VirtualUserbot/README.md

 ### [Repl Run Here](https://friday.midhunkm1294.repl.run)

 ### I'll Make This Back Alive For Me.
-Because This Userbot Has Sinhala Language ❤
+Because This Userbot Has Sinhala Language.
+If you from Sri Lanka, This Is The Best Userbot For You ❤

 ### You Can Use Original Repo [Friday Here](https://github.com/DevsExpo/FridayUserbot)